amphib24/bash_scripts/README.md

+# Bash Scripts Repository

+Welcome to my Bash repository!
+This repository contains Bash scripts I have developed for various projects and labs.
+The scripts were developed through cybersecurity labs and hands-on projects, with the intention of demonstrating applied learning in real-world scenarios common to cybersecurity environments

-# bash_scripts
+# Disclaimer

-Welcome to my bash script repo!
-I have created some scripts to showcase my ability to create scripts that would be used in a real-world cybersecurity enviornment.
+Any code demonstrated in this repository is for educational purposes only and is not intended to be used for illegal or malicious activity.